Writing code is easy. Writing code that works isn’t.

 0. DevOps (developer + operations) – integrate servers, databases, systems together to work with real data (so the software can be tested end-to-end)

-1. QA – execute test plans and raise bugs in the project management software
+1. QA – execute test plans and raise bugs in the issue tracking software

 2. Designers – run usability tests, ensure the design looks good on all resolutions and displays